Peer support programs

 • Carefully select and train peer supporters who will follow clear guidelines.
 Not everyone with lived experience can or should be a peer supporter.
 Ensure all peer supporters have appropriate initial and ongoing training.

-• Articulate and reinforce that the Peer Support program is not counseling but will help direct employees to available organizational and community resources including therapists.
+• Articulate and reinforce that the Peer Support program is not counseling.
+It can help direct employees to available organizational and community resources including therapists.

 • Ensure there’s no power differential.
-In most cases it isn’t advisable for an immediate manager or supervisor to be in an active peer support role for employees that report directly to them.
+In most cases it isn’t advisable for an immediate manager or supervisor to be a peer supporter for their direct reports.

-• Be clear about the level of flexibility and the amount of time authorized to spend offering support during work hours without asking for special permission.
+• Be clear about the level of flexibility and the amount of time allowed to spend offering support during work hours.

 • Provide safe and private meeting spaces.

-• Provide an opportunity to network with other peer supporters either within or outside the organization to facilitate self-care, debrief and provide mutual support.
+• Provide an opportunity to network with other peer supporters .
+This encourages self-care, debriefing and providing mutual support.

 Costs and benefits